-Our third book club meeting will take place on Tuesday 25th May at 7pm with Empireland author Sathnam Sanghera.
+Our third book club meeting took place on Tuesday 25th May at 7pm with Empireland author Sathnam Sanghera.

-Sathnam’s latest book explores how imperialism has shaped modern Britain.
-Join us for a thoughtful and reflective discussion on the topic.
+Sanghera’s latest book explores how imperialism has shaped modern Britain.

 ” This remarkable book shines the brightest of lights into some of the darkest and most misunderstood corners of our shared history” James O’Brien

 Three free copies of the book were sent out to book club participants.

 On Wednesday 7th July, we were joined by renowned anthropologist and psychologist Robin Dunbar to chat about his new book, Friends.

 In his book, Dunbar draws together decades research on friendship to explore how it influences our health and happiness, as well as the mechanisms that make and sustain friendships.

 “Friends offers poignant observations about how we have evolved to rely on one another for help and companionship – and how these bonds make our lives meaningful” Clea Skopeliti